gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/emacs-elfeed.md

 Subscribing to an [RSS feed](https://en.wikipedia.org/wiki/RSS) can reduce your effort immensely.
-An RSS feed "pushes" the newest updates to subscribers, so they never miss updates.
-In order to make use of RSS feeds you need an "feed reader" or "feed aggregator".
-Such a feed reader will save you from visiting your favorite websites again and again.
+An RSS feed "pushes" the newest updates to subscribers and they will never miss updates.
+In order to make use of RSS feeds you need a "feed reader" or "feed aggregator".
+Such a feed reader will save you from visiting your favorite websites again and again, so you can use your precious time more productively.

 [Emacs](https://www.gnu.org/software/emacs/) is the epitome of extensibility, and it's no surprise that Emacs makes also a great RSS